gmaynez/debugssy/GETTING_STARTED.md

 ## Using with Claude Desktop

-To use Debugsy with Claude Desktop or another MCP client:
+To use Debugssy with Claude Desktop or another MCP client:

 1. Configure the client to connect to `http://localhost:3000/mcp`
 2. Use the Streamable HTTP transport